Bazgh/Bazgh/README.md

 🎓 MSc student in AI in Medicine @ University of Bern
 🧠 Researching Physics-Informed Neural Networks (PINNs) for healthcare
-🔬 Interested in physics-informed Graph Neural Networks (GNNs) 👀 Curious about Causal learning and how it can disentangle data channels
+🔬 Interested in physics-informed Graph Neural Networks (GNNs)
+👀 Curious about causal learning and how it can disentangle data channels

 ## 🔍 Interests
 - AI in healthcare